 From Excel 2019 To Gantt Chart Software Planning

-Thanks to Henry Gantt (1861-1919), we know Gantt Chart these days as a loyal companion in planning.
-Nice and helpful tool - especially for project tracking.
+Thanks to Henry Gantt (1861-1919), we know the Gantt Chart these days as a loyal companion in planning.
+They’re such nice, helpful tools - especially for project tracking.

 Thanks to Microsoft, we have Microsoft Excel.
-Irreplaceable for calculations and different visual graphs and general data manipulation between its columns and rows.
+Irreplaceable for calculations, different visual graphs, and general data manipulation between its tidy columns and rows.

 How to make the Gantt Chart in Microsoft Excel 2019?

-Did you know it is actually possible to customize one of the bar charts in Microsoft Excel into Gantt Chart?
-So you can actually track your progress on different tasks with ease!
+Did you know it is actually possible to transform bar charts in Microsoft Excel into a Gantt Chart?
+This lets you track your progress on different tasks with ease!

-1. Get your data on the Excel field and create the table for the project.
+1. Enter your data on the Excel field and create a table for the project.

-To turn the table info into Gantt Chart, you need your table with initial project task info.
-For example with the field names as:
+To turn table info into a Gantt Chart, create a table with initial project task info.
+Some example field names might be:

 - You can use the "days" function ( =DAYS(end-date; start-date) ) - just make sure you have dates formatted as dates.